Turkish delight for Motor Vehicle students

 “I enjoyed meeting the people and getting to see a new culture,” said Level 2 student Rob Rhodes-Jones, 17.
 “Going into the garages was really good experience.
 I’ll definitely be able to use the skills I learnt there.”

-Shrewsbury College Motor Vehicle Lecturer, Stuart Thomas, said: “The placement allowed students to assist with the repair, service and diagnosis of a range of high end performance cars.
+Shrewsbury College Motor Vehicle Tutor, Stuart Thomas, said: “The placement allowed students to assist with the repair, service and diagnosis of a range of high end performance cars.
 They also got to experience the cultural sights, sounds and flavours of Istanbul.

 “It was an excellent way of enhancing their learning experience and exposed the students to a challenging and exciting working environment,” he continued.
 “The students were fantastic ambassadors for the College and many new friends were made over the duration of the visit.”